 The species of tree plays a large role in a hardwood floor’s durability.
 Each wood type has a Janka hardness rating, which is determined by measuring the force required to embed a steel ball into the wood.
 Longleaf pine and maple are soft, with ratings of 870 and 950 respectively.
 Red oak (1290) and white oak (1360) fall in the mid-range and are highly durable for their price.
 Exotic hardwoods are generally the toughest, with some, such as ebony, garnering ratings upwards of 3220.

-At the Poulin Design Center in Albuquerque, we carry hundreds of hardwood flooring options, from red oak parquet to maple planks.
+At the Poulin Design Center in Albuquerque and Santa Fe, NM, we carry hundreds of hardwood flooring options, from red oak parquet to maple planks.
 Call today for a free, in-home consultation!

 Photo © bezikus